Strong ill-posedness for fractional Hartree and cubic NLS Equations: Introduction

-This article is organized as follows: In Section \ref{ki}, we introduce the space $X^p_s(\Omega)$ and establish local well-posedness for \eqref{fhe} in $X^1(\Omega).$ We also introduce resonant sets corresponding to the fractional dispersion $(-\Delta)^{\alpha/2}$ in this section, which will be characterized in the Appendix 1.
-This will play a key role in proving our results.
-In Section \ref{Sni}, we shall prove our main results.
+This article is organized as follows: In Section \ref{pr}, we gather some general tools which will be used later.
+In Section \ref{ki}, we establish the power series expansion of the solution along with bound on the Picard iterates in the space $\F L^1\cap L^2$.
+In Section \ref{th1-2}, we prove Theorems \ref{mt1}, \ref{mt2} and in Section \ref{th3} we prove the improvement i.e. Theorem \ref{mt3}.
 Finally, we shall compare geometric optics and Fourier analytic approach in Appendix 2.